by Dr. Lawrence Wilson

 III.
 CORRECTION OF ADHESIONS

-For the biochemical aspects of adhesions, nutritional balancing science is one of the few ways to reduce some adhesions in the body.
+For the biochemical aspects of adhesions, development science is one of the few ways to reduce some adhesions in the body.
 Let us address some major biochemical imbalances associated with adhesions.
 They include:

 1. Reduced energy production in the cells.
 This shows up on a hair mineral analysis as an imbalanced oxidation rate, imbalanced mineral ratios, a low phosphorus level, and other imbalances.